graphme-app/website/src/pages/docs/user/inline-graphs.md

 ## Native query

-This type of interaction is called "inline query" because the query is directly written in Slack.
+This type of interaction is called *inline* because the query is directly written in Slack.
 There is not limitation in what can be done here, you can leverage the entire language of the time series database being queried.
 The query will be forwarded as-is to the database.